Apinac: Geography

 Apinac is located in the extreme south-west of the Loire department, 41.7 km southwest of Saint-Étienne, 5.6 km southeast of Usson-en-Forez, 5.4 km south of Estivareilles, and 6.1 km by road to the northwest of Saint-Hilaire-Cusson-la-Valmitte.
 It belongs to the Canton of Saint-Just-Saint-Rambert.
 The altitude of the commune varies between 796–1055 m, with 940 m cited in the centre of the main village.
 The hamlets of Jossy, Combreau, Fontry, and Le Breuil are near the village of Apinac.

 Climate

 The climate in Apinac is temperate.
 Rainfall is recorded all through the year and the average annual rainfall is 787 mm.
 The lowest average monthly rainfall is recorded during the driest month of February while the maximum average monthly rainfall is 92 mm, reported in June.
 The average monthly temperatures vary from a maximum of 16.2 C in July to a minimum of -2 C in January.
 The average annual temperature is however 7.8 C.

 Demographics

-In 2007, Apinac had a population of 370 people.
-There were 168 households, of which 56 were sole proprietorships (24 men and 32 women living alone), 60 couples without children, 44 couples with children and 8 single-parent families with children.
-There were 353 houses, of which 166 were the main family home, 146 were second homes, and 41 were not occupied.
-323 were houses and 25 were flats.
-Of 166 main residences, 135 were occupied by their owners, 24 were leased and occupied by tenants, and 7 were given gratuitously.
+In 2020, Apinac had a population of 397 people, in 197 households.
+There were 343 houses, of which 197 were the main residence, 129 were second homes, and 18 were not occupied.
+321 were houses and 19 were flats.
+Of 197 main residences, 157 were occupied by their owners, 31 were leased and occupied by tenants, and 9 were given gratuitously.